oracle/oci-cloud-controller-manager/docs/provider-configuration.md

 #### Auth

-These configuration options for the OCI cloud provider pertain to authentication with OCI services via an IAM user and OCI API key.
+These configuration options for the OCI cloud provider relate to authentication with OCI services via an IAM user and OCI API key.
 For more information please see [here][2].